eduardogmarchesan/self_parking_car/README.md

-# ESP32 PS4 Controlled Car
+# Heltec 32 Lora V2 PS4 Controlled Car

-This code implements a control system using an ESP32 microcontroller to interact with a PS4 controller, manage a servo motor, ultrasonic sensor, and a DC motor.
+This code implements a control system using an Heltec 32 Lora V2 microcontroller to interact with a PS4 controller, manage a servo motor, ultrasonic sensor, and a DC motor.

 ## Components